-- 1. The leaks by Edward Snowden in 2013 of details of the surveillance by US and allied intelligence agencies of private communications has prompted debate about the relationship between the right to security and the right to privacy, and the controls that should exist on official surveillance of private communications, in particular of communications generated in another state.
-This EuroDefense paper recommends action to be taken on these issues on the European level. - 2.
-The paper assumes that security will remain the responsibility of nation states and that therefore the imposition of legally binding common rules and procedures is therefore not on the agenda moreover the relationship between security and privacy is legally complex and differs in detail from state to state.
-Never the less it is the conviction of EuroDefense that there is an important contribution to be made at the European level. - 3.
-The paper argues that: - A Code of Conduct should be agreed by member states setting out good practice in relation to the criteria for on the one hand gather information in bulk about communications (without reading individual communications), and on the other intercepting and reading them.
-The code should specify good practice in how approval is obtained for such monitoring or interception, and include guidelines on the constraints and procedures related to the monitoring or interception of one state of communications generated in another. - The code should encourage states to share information about best practice, not only on the governance of surveillance but also on threats to security and how to deal with them. - Consideration should be given by the EU to establish an 'Article 5' type guarantee to all EU Member States in the event of a cyber-attack.
-The language to be linked to the existing 'solidarity clause', Article 222 of the Treaty of the Functioning of the EU. - The EU and NATO should ensure that the language of the relevant text of Article 5 of the Washington Treaty and Article 222 of the Lisbon Treaty are harmonised such that no act by an external agency, non-state actor or foreign power should avoid sanction.
+- 1. The leaks by Edward Snowden in 2013 of details of the surveillance by US and allied intelligence agencies of private communications have prompted debate about the relationship between the right to security and the right to privacy, and the controls that should exist on official surveillance of private communications, in particular of communications generated in another state.
+This EuroDefense paper recommends action to be taken on these issues on the European level, and includes a proposal for enhanced collective defence against cyber threats. - 2.
+The paper assumes that security will remain the responsibility of nation states and that therefore the imposition of legally binding common rules and procedures is not on the agenda.
+Moreover the relationship between security and privacy is legally complex and differs in detail from state to state.
+Nevertheless it is the conviction of EuroDefense that there is an important contribution to be made at the European level. - 3.
+The paper argues that: - A Code of Conduct should be agreed by member states setting out good practice in relation to the criteria for on the one hand gathering information in bulk about communications (without reading individual communications), and on the other intercepting and reading them.
+The code should specify good practice in how approval is obtained for such monitoring or interception, and include guidelines on the constraints and procedures related to the monitoring or interception (of)by one state of communications generated in another. - The code should encourage states to share information about best practice, not only on the governance of surveillance but also on threats to security and how to deal with them. - Consideration should be given by the EU to establish an 'Article 5' type guarantee to all EU Member States in the event of a cyber-attack.
+The language to be linked to the existing 'solidarity clause', Article 222 of the Treaty of the Functioning of the EU. - The EU and NATO should ensure that the language of the relevant text of Article 5 of the Washington Treaty and Article 222 of the Lisbon Treaty is harmonised such that no hostile act (cyber or other) by an external agency, non-state actor or foreign power should avoid sanction.